Next Start

 2. Talk with an Admissions Representative.

-3. Start classes!
+3. Start industrial maintenance classes!

 Our Admissions Representatives will work with you to help get any documents submitted and any additional information that’s needed.
 One qualification for our program includes proof of schooling, which could include:

-• A standards-based high school diploma
+• A standards-based high school diploma.

-• A state-issued GED certificate or state-authorized equivalent exam
+• A state-issued GED certificate or state-authorized equivalent exam.

-• An official home-schooling certificate
+• An official home-schooling certificate.

-• A transcript or other evidence of having previously attended a Title IV-eligible program at a postsecondary institution
+• A transcript or other evidence of having previously attended a Title IV-eligible program at a postsecondary institution.

 For more information on admissions requirements, head here.23